jltsiren/relative-fm/README.md

 * RLZ bitvector:
   * Not all structures are required for all queries.
 Try moving them to rank/select support structures.
   * Implement full decompression.
+* Alternative solutions:
+  * RLCP based on LCP instead of DLCP can be smaller.
+  * `hyb_vector` could work well in LCS bitvectors, once it supports select queries.
+  * Gap encoded / run-length encoded bitvectors with Huffman coded gap lengths could be useful somewhere (see Nicola Prezza: A Compressed-Gap Data-Aware Measure for Indexable Dictionaries).
+  * Finding bwt-invariant subsequences using SA instead of CSA.
+  * A basic RFM index for *S* can be build directly by backward searching for *S* in the reference index.
+  * RFM index relative to GCSA.
+  * Relative CST-Sada: RLZ bitvectors for suffix tree topology and PLCP.
+  * A relative version of the rabge min-max tree used in the CST-npr for repetitive collections (see Andrés Abeliuk, Rodrigo Cánovas, and Gonzalo Navarro: Practical Compressed Suffix Trees).

 ## References